Lost and Found (2016 Indian film)

 Lost and Found is a Marathi film produced by Vinod Malgewar under banner Golden Gate Motion Pictures.
-The movie is written and directed by Ruturaj Dhalgade, starring Spruha Joshi, Siddharth Chandekar, Mohan Agashe and Mangesh Desai.‘Lost & Found’ is a love story with difference of opinions.
+The movie is written and directed by Ruturaj Dhalgade, starring Spruha Joshi, Siddharth Chandekar, Mohan Agashe and Mangesh Desai.
+It is a love story with difference of opinions.

 Plot

 Lost & Found is basically a love story of Manas (Siddharth Chandekar) and Naina (Spruha Joshi) dealing with loneliness in their personal lives.
 Since loneliness has become a prominent part of our urban lives, Lost & Found empathizes ignored human emotions with a basic motive of bringing happiness in the lives of lonely people.
 The four characters – Manas, Naina, Maruti (Mangesh Desai) & Shrirang Kaka (Mohan Agashe) take an initiative against loneliness and thereby resurrecting their own lonely lives.